eucalypsih/eucalypsih_text1/README.md

 ## the
 * avoiding `the use of` slang menghindari `penggunaan` slang
 * `the value of`
+* may be used depending on `the level of` ownership required

 ## this
 * this affair